Seminole County Public Library System

 The Seminole County Public Library System is a public library system with five branches located in the cities of Casselberry, Sanford, Oviedo, Lake Mary, and Longwood, Florida.
 The Jean Rhein Central Branch (Casselberry) is located at 215 N Oxford Rd, Casselberry, FL 32707.

 Each year, circulation approaches 2.5 million.
 All five branches are open 7 days a week and digital content is also accessible through their Virtual Library on the computer or mobile devices.

+As of 2026, Seminole County Library has a seven-member Library Advisory Board that is appointed by the Board of County Commissioners who serve as a "general citizens' advisory board" and meet monthly to discuss issues relating to the Seminole County Public Library System.

 History

 The League of Women Voters initiated the movement for a public library service in Seminole County.
 In 1974, a straw poll took place and citizens voted in favor of a countywide library system.
 The following year, Seminole County made a contract with the Orlando Public Library to operate the Casselberry and Sanford branches and start a bookmobile service.
 Seminole County residents had access to other services provided by the Orlando Public Library as well.

 But in 1978, the Seminole County Public Library System was established through the Seminole County Board of Commissioners.
 They developed their own bookmobile program, expanded the Casselberry branch, and established administrative and technical support units.

 Between 1979 and 1980, a library advisory board was created so citizens had a way to give input and feedback on library services and development.
 The Friends of the Library, a non-profit organization, was also established to provide support, financially or otherwise, to the library system.
 Volunteers from the Friends group operate a bookstore on the ground floor of the Casselberry branch.
 Items for sale, including books, DVDs, and magazines, are donated, and profits benefit the library system.

-In 1982, a referendum vote was held that approved the expansion of the library system "by issuance of $7,000,000 in Library Bonds".
+In 1982, a referendum vote was held that approved the expansion of the library system "by issuance of $7,000,000 in Library Bonds" which was used in part to build the North Branch in Sandford and the construction of other branches.
 It was believed this was possible because of the county's population growth as a result of Disney World and Epcot Center.